wp-plugins/imagements/readme.txt

 This plugin lets users put images in comments.
 The user can upload the image through the comment form to your server and choose a easy name for it.
 Then it puts the [afbeelding=<name>] tag in the comment and the image will appear!
 This first version only gives the basic features, many more are to come in the upcoming updates!

-<b>warning: due to technical reasons the tag to use in the comments is currently only avaible in dutch, so you need to use [afbeelding=<name>] for the moment.
-this will be fixed as soon as possible in future updates</b>
+warning: due to technical reasons the tag to use in the comments is currently only avaible in dutch, so you need to use [afbeelding=insert choosen image name here] for the moment. this will be fixed as soon as possible in future updates

 <u><b>upcoming updates:<b></u>
 <ul>